 My pimples also seem to heal faster.
 This cream works on all kinds of acne marks, from red to brown ones; the lighter and superficial ones will fade sooner, and the deeper ones take time, but they do in almost two months or so!

-When my tube got almost empty, this Purito Centella Recovery Cream* and the Cosrx Advanced Snail 96 Mucin Power Essence* worked fabulously in lightening my quite deep, stubborn acne mark in almost 30-40 days with daily day and night usage!
+When my tube got almost empty, this Purito Centella Recovery Cream* and the Benton Snail Bee High Content Essence worked fabulously in lightening my quite deep, stubborn acne mark in nearly 30-40 days with daily day and night usage!
 The mark is still there but faded.

 How to use Purito Centella Unscented Recovery Cream?